vectordotdev/vector/docs/content/en/docs/reference/configuration/_index.md

 #### Wilcards in identifiers

-Vector supports wildcards (`*`) in component identifiers when building your topology, but only supports them as the last character.
+Vector supports wildcards (`*`) in component names when building your topology, but only supports them as the last character.
 For example:

 ```toml
 [sources.app1_logs]